Be A Miracle Maker

 Become a Miracle Maker

-Bake sales, car washes, cornhole tournaments, Bar/Bat Mitzvah projects, Sweet 16 parties, concerts – choose your favorite activities to raise funds to support PRF’s work.
+Join our extended family by hosting a bake sale, car wash, cornhole tournament, Bar/Bat Mitzvah project, Sweet 16 party, concert – choose your favorite activities to raise funds that support PRF’s work toward finding the cure for Progeria!
 Be creative, have fun, and invite your friends, family and coworkers to join in.

 Some of Our Amazing Miracle Makers

 For my senior leadership project, I hosted a charity softball/baseball game at my school to raise money and awareness for people with Progeria.

 When I was in middle school, there was a girl named Hayden, and she had Progeria.
 She had a huge impact on me.
 Even though she passed away a few years ago, her love and determination still live with me.
 She was the most energetic, inspirational human being ever, always positive even in the tough times, and always found the good in things.
 Because of Hayden, I deeply care about this cause.

 It doesn’t get any SWEETER than this!
 THANK YOU to Gavin, Lucas, Adam, and Josh for their lemonade stand.
 They raised $160 in support of Nathan and Bennett and PRF’s Pennsylvania Chapter.

 Bek Wyzykowski (left), a talented crocheter of animal figures, came to PRF because, in her words, ‘I’ve been deeply touched by the work you do for the kids.
 I’m grateful that you have such a dedicated team searching for ways to treat and cure these kids, allowing them more time to be kids.’
 On the right, Carlos enjoys cuddling with a sloth, one of Bek’s original